Chase Sapphire Reserve® review

 card_name car rental insurance

 One of the specific insurance coverages provided by the CardName is car rental insurance coverage.
 The auto rental coverage included with the card_name provides reimbursement up to $75,000 for theft and collision damage for rental cars in the U.S. and abroad when booked using the card.
-This is one of the highest and most extensive coverages offered in the industry and it comes included with the card.
+This is one of the highest and most extensive coverages offered in the industry, and it comes included with the card.

 card_name foreign transaction fee

-Not only does the CardName reward you for travel and dining purchases worldwide, but it doesn’t charge you any foreign transaction fees while doing so.
+Not only does the CardName reward you for travel and dining purchases worldwide, but it also doesn’t charge you any foreign transaction fees while doing so.
 Think about it this way: If you take an international trip and spend $4,000 with your card_name card, you’ll save yourself $120 in fees over using a card that charges a typical 3% foreign transaction fee on each purchase.
-That’s $120 that you could spend on another meal out (and earn yourself a few more rewards points), for one last tour or excursion, on souvenirs, etc. This card is really designed with the traveler in mind– including the international travel.
+That’s $120 that you could spend on another meal out (and earn yourself a few more rewards points), for one last tour or excursion, on souvenirs, etc. This card is really designed with the traveler in mind– including international travel.

-card_name credit score requirments
+card_name credit score requirements

 card_name annual fee